MichaelsPlayground/NfcMifareUltralightExample/readme.md

 # NFC Mifare Ultralight example

+## Note on this app

+### Description

 This app reads and writes data to NXP's Mifare Ultralight tag.
 It is tested with the Ultralight C and Ultralight EV1 type so I cannot guarantee that it works on the other type also.

 The Mifare Ultralight family consists of 3 main subtypes:

-1) Mifare Ultralight: Get the datasheet MF0ICU1 here: https://www.nxp.com/docs/en/data-sheet/MF0ICU1.pdf
+1) MIFARE Ultralight: Get the datasheet MF0ICU1 here: https://www.nxp.com/docs/en/data-sheet/MF0ICU1.pdf
-2) Mifare Ultralight C: Get the datasheet here MF0ICU2: https://www.nxp.com/docs/en/data-sheet/MF0ICU2.pdf
+2) MIFARE Ultralight C: Get the datasheet here MF0ICU2: https://www.nxp.com/docs/en/data-sheet/MF0ICU2.pdf
-3) Mifare Ultralight EV1: Get the datasheet here: https://www.nxp.com/docs/en/data-sheet/MF0ULX1.pdf
+3) MIFARE Ultralight EV1: Get the datasheet here: https://www.nxp.com/docs/en/data-sheet/MF0ULX1.pdf

+MIFARE Ultralight AES features and hints (AN13452): https://www.nxp.com/docs/en/application-note/AN13452.pdf MIFARE Ultralight EV1 features and hints (AN11340): https://www.nxp.com/docs/en/application-note/AN11340.pdf

 All datasheets are available in the docs folder of this repository but it is always better to get one from the origin source.